SteeltoeOSS/steeltoe-site/source/docs/steeltoe-configuration.html.markdown

 ##### 2.1.6 Start Config Server Cloud Foundry

 In this step we will use the Cloud Foundry CLI to create a service instance of the Spring Cloud Config Server on Cloud Foundry.
-You will find in the `config-server.json` file that we have set the Config Servers github repository to: `https://github.com/spring-cloud-samples/config-repo`.
+You will find in the `config-server.json` file that we have set the config server's github repository to: `https://github.com/spring-cloud-samples/config-repo`.

 ```
 > # Target and org and space in Cloud Foundry